telsa01/Mobile-Dev-Console-APIs/README.md

 # Mobile Developer Console APIs
 This repository is contains the the CA Mobile Developer Console APIs Solution Kit for the CA API Gateway.

-Download the latest version of the [CA Mobile Developer Console APIs Solution Kit][latest-release-link].
+Download the latest version of the CA Mobile Developer Console APIs Solution Kit from the [releases area][latest-release-link].

 ## Installation
 In order to install the Mobile Developer Console Solution Kit follow the instructions on the [CA Technologies Documentation Site][install-link].